 “Help for the Haunted is a fun collection of linked short stories, based around a creative theory as to why ghosts are able to return to the plane of the living, and a cute way of detecting these crossovers.
 Within that framework fall all manner of ghosts and manifestations; every story offers a different kind.” — Nina Zumel, Multo (Ghost)

 “The stories have a lot of humor, but have chilling moments too. . . .
 I’ve said it before and I’ll say it again: it’s nice to see two women doing things in fiction.” — Katherine Nabity, The Writerly Reader.

 “It’s one of the strengths of Tim Prasil’s writing that he absolutely shows, rather than tells.
 He has a facility for allowing the reader to understand what his characters are thinking and feeling without stating it outright, which lends a great deal of veracity to his storytelling.” — Dave Brzeski, Occult Detective Quarterly.

-Over a dozen pleased readers have left additional reviews at Amazon!
+Over twenty pleased readers have left additional reviews at Amazon!

 The History Behind the Hauntings

 Much of the intrigue of Help for the Haunted is the very real history that’s central to many of the stories.
 This timeline charts much of that history while linking it to the chronicles in Help for the Haunted.

 Colonel Henry Bouquet commanded the British Fort Pitt, located where the Monongahela and Allegheny Rivers meet.
 (The site is now near downtown Pittsburgh, Pennsylvania.)
 Bouquet drew plans to have his soldiers carry smallpox-infested blankets to the indigenous tribes attacking the fort, telling his commander that “it is a pity to expose good men against them. . . .”
 The consequences of this plan lingered at least until 1902, as explained in a chronicle titled “A Burden that Burns.”